bshelton229/bitbucket-jenkins-git/Readme.md

 ## Bitbucket Jenkins Git plugin hook wrapper ##

-A wrapper passing the Bitbucket standard POST service hook through to the Jenkins git plugin's git/commitHook.
+A wrapper to receive a Bitbucket POST service hook, format it, and forward it to a Jenkins Git plugin notifyCommit url.